 Stuffed Bread Loaves with Speck and Provola – Crunchy and Tasty

-Today I prepared the bread loaves stuffed with provola and speck.
+Today I made stuffed bread loaves with provola and speck.
 These loaves with speck and provola are the perfect idea for an alternative homemade sandwich.
-Ideal for a savory snack, aperitif, or to take out.
+Ideal for a savory snack, aperitif, or to take on the go.

-I used my Homemade Bread with Sourdough recipe as a base, but if you don’t have sourdough, you can easily substitute it with yeast.
-You can vary the filling as you like.
+I used my Same Day Homemade Bread with Sourdough recipe as the base, but if you don’t have sourdough, you can easily substitute it with yeast.
+You can vary the filling with whatever you like.

 • Rest time: 3 Hours